-Marty Ferrero is the Senior Clinical Director overseeing Caron’s Older Adult program, and Detox Clinical programming in Pennsylvania, as well as the monitoring and support program called My First Year of Recovery.
+Marty Ferrero is the Senior Director of Community and Volunteer Relations at Caron.
 Marty has been in the field of addiction treatment since 1996, joining the Caron family in early 2010.
 Currently, Marty’s focus is on enhancing the services on the detox unit which will allow patients requiring a longer detox stay to be involved in strong, clinical programming without compromising their medical needs.
 His clinical experience and treatment expertise includes a variety of areas such as working with the older adult population, professionals and pilots; the integration of spirituality and evidenced-based behavioral health practices; mindfulness and recovery; and Motivational Interviewing with Twelve Step Facilitation.
 Marty presents nationally on a variety of topics, including Effective Treatment Strategies for Addicted Older Adults and Their Families, Integrating Spirituality into Treatment: Rounding Out The Evidence, and Twelve Step Facilitation in Behavioral Health Treatment.

 Marty has been in recovery since January of 1993.
 He is well-versed on the history of A.A., as well as the Back to Basics movement.
 Prior to joining Caron Treatment Centers as clinical director of adult services, he served as a licensed alcohol and drug counselor at the Hazelden Foundation in Minnesota, Clinical Supervisor of the Men’s Primary and Extended-Care programs at Hazelden Springbrook in Oregon, and Clinical Director at the Vista Taos Renewal Center in New Mexico.